-Another important part of this process was to check for class imbalance, if and artist had far more observations than another, because this issue would skew the prediction (the model would predict the majority).
-There are four main ways to deal with this:
+Another important part of text processing was to check for class imbalance, i.e. if and artist had far more observations than another.
+Class imbalance can skew the prediction in the way that the model would predict the majority.
+There are four main ways to deal with class imbalance:

 - over-sampling: collect more samples for the minority class.